 Also along the Ashley River are Charleston's old rice plantations; Magnolia, Middleton and Drayton Hall, each with beautiful grounds and gardens open for visitors.
 Magnolia's gardens, designed by owner the Rev. John Drayton and the plantation overseer Adam Bennett, opened to the public soon after being rebuilt following the Civil War.
 Other things to do on the plantation include a petting zoo, nature tram ride, boat ride, slave cabin tour and the Audubon swamp garden.
 At Middleton, you can actually stay on the grounds at the Inn at Middleton and enjoy biking and walking around the grounds as well as kayak in the river or rides horses.
 Drayton Hall is the oldest of the plantations and a National Trust Historic Site.

 For an extraordinary trip that takes you all around Charleston by bike, check out Charleston Bicycle Tours for one, three or six-day tours (including accommodations and meals) of Charleston and surrounding areas.
-The plantation and quaint town tour is a three-day riding adventure that includes downtown, across the Ravenel Bridge to Patriots Point, Johns Island, Wadmalaw Island and the Charleston Tea Plantation.
+The plantation and quaint town tour is a four-day riding adventure that includes downtown, across the Ravenel Bridge to Patriots Point, Johns Island, Wadmalaw Island and the Charleston Tea Garden.

-If the kids get tired of natural beauty, head over to Blackbeard’s Cove for Go-Karts, miniature golf, inflatable jumping area and climbing wall.
+If the kids get tired of natural beauty, head over to Charleston Fun Park for go-karts, miniature golf, inflatable jumping area and climbing wall.
 You can also pan for gold on the water flume.
 If the weather turns on you, move indoors to another climbing wall and the arcade.